 Mexico Country Report

 Companies that operate in Mexico are likely to face operational challenges when dealing with state and municipal governments.
-These range from barriers for the obtainment of environmental and land-related permits to corruption.
+These range from barriers in obtaining environmental and land-related permits to corruption.
 Firms also face non-payment risks when dealing with financially troubled states.
 Authorities estimate there are a total of 2,873 rules, procedures, and regulations that private companies need to follow to operate in Mexico, with local business groups openly calling for a reduction in the regulatory burden.
 Labour-related risks are likely to intensify in 2020 because of rising job insecurity and economic recession.

 Vaccines required to enter the country